-Roger Batten erected the family Portlockiellidae in 1956 and placed Portlockiella kentuckyensis as the type species.
-He did so in a short article, so as to allow publication of this family in the upcoming Treatise of Invertebrate Paleontology.
-Only two years later he published a rather large volume on Permian gastropods from the southern United States.
-He created two new species of Shansiella that have since been to the genus Permoconcha.
+Roger Batten erected the Portlockiellidae in 1956 and placed Portlockiella kentuckyensis as the type species.
+He did so in a short article to allow publication of this family in the upcoming Treatise of Invertebrate Paleontology.
+Only two years later, Batten published a relatively large volume on Permian gastropods from the southern United States.
+He created two new species of Shansiella that have since been moved to the genus Permoconcha.
 Batten also performed detailed work in the 1970s using images generated by a scanning electron microscope.
-His work showcased the crystalized aragonite on S. carbonaria specimens collected from the Eastern United States.
+His work showcased the crystalized aragonite on S. carbonaria specimens from the Eastern United States.

 In more modern times, Richard Hoare and others reported on the distribution of several Pennsylvanian fossil gastropods throughout the marine units in the Appalachian Basin.
-Specimens of Shansiella carbonaria are reported to be recovered from ten of fourteen distinct Pennsylvanian-aged marine zones (Hoare et al, 1997).
-The species is often found in Upper Carboniferous publications such as Fossils of North Texas, and Fossils of Ohio.
+Specimens of Shansiella carbonaria are reported from ten of fourteen distinct Pennsylvanian-aged marine zones (Hoare et al., 1997).
+The species is often found in Upper Carboniferous publications such as Fossils of North Texas and Fossils of Ohio.

 The Differences Between the Brush and Pine Creek Marine Zones

-Both the Brush Creek limestone and the Pine Creek limestone are situated in the Glenshaw Formation.
-The Glenshaw and Casselman Formations make up the larger Conemaugh Group.
+The Brush Creek limestone and the Pine Creek limestone are strata in the Glenshaw Formation.
+The Glenshaw and Casselman Formations make up the greater Conemaugh Group.
 The Ames Limestone divides the two formations and is the youngest reported horizon for S. carbonaria in the Appalachian Basin (Hoare et al., 1997).

-The Pine Creek locality has yielded the majority of S. carbonaria specimens that I have recovered.
+The Pine Creek locality has yielded the majority of S. carbonaria specimens I have recovered.
 It also contains an abundance of gastropods within the available fossil fauna.
-Bivalves, cephalopods, and numerous horn corals make up the other major faunas found in the fossiliferous rocks at the locality.
-Smaller quantities of crinoid columns, brachiopods, and Petalodus teeth have also been recovered.
+Bivalves, cephalopods, and numerous horn corals make up the other significant faunas found in the fossiliferous rocks at the locality.
+I’ve also recovered smaller quantities of crinoid columns, brachiopods, and Petalodus teeth.
 The limestone and adjacent rock are very fissile.
-The gastropod specimens recovered tend to have nearly all of the shell intact.
+The gastropod specimens tend to have nearly all of the shells intact.

 In comparison, the Brush Creek limestone is a non-fissile rock.
-Gastropods are less common in the Parks Township locale.
-The major available fauna includes brachiopods, cephalopods, and bivalves.
+Gastropods are less common at the Parks Township locale.
+The significant available fauna includes brachiopods, cephalopods, and bivalves.
 The bivalve genus Avliculpinna? is very abundant, which could help determine the paleoecology of the area.
-Recovered gastropods have their shells strongly adhered to rock, a common problem throughout the Appalachian Basin (Hoare et al., 1997).
+Recovered gastropods have their shells firmly adhered to rock, a common problem throughout the Appalachian Basin (Hoare et al., 1997).

-In 1832.
-Edward Miller, an assistant railway engineer, started work on a multi-year project to build the Allegheny Portage Railroad.
+In 1832, Edward Miller, an assistant railway engineer, started work on a multi-year project to build the Allegheny Portage Railroad.
 The goal was to connect the two major canals in Pennsylvania by building inclined railway planes that pulled cars up and over the Allegheny Mountains.
-The canals ran along the Juniata and Conemaugh rivers and were used for the transportation of materials and people.
-The Conemaugh Group, which contains the Glenshaw Formation, is named from outcrops along the Conemaugh River.
+The canals ran along the Juniata and Conemaugh rivers and were used to transport materials and people.
+The Conemaugh Group, which contains the Glenshaw Formation, is named after outcrops along the Conemaugh River.

 During construction, Miller would spend his idle time examining exposed rock outcrops.
-He later created a geological report that he presented to the Geological Society of Pennsylvania.
+He later authored a geological report presented to the Geological Society of Pennsylvania.
 In the report, he wrote that “great numbers of shells were loosed and fell out” during the removal of large rocks during excavation (Miller 1835).

 Timothy Abbott Conrad described five marine fossils from specimens Miller had sent to the society.
 Turbo insectus was one of the five.
 However, Conrad’s mention of this species would be the last.
 The species has not been reported on again since Conrad’s original writing.